Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-image-magnify.md

 }
 ```

-Now bear with me, for the large image div we set it to have the same image as a `background-image` with no-repeat.
+Now bear with me.
+For the large image div, we set it to have the same image as a `background-image` with no repeat.
-Then we make it show as a 100px by 100px box, and add a small `box-shadow` to give it some depth.
+Then we make it show as a 100px by 100px box and add a small `box-shadow` to give it some depth.
-Then like mentioned we `position: absolute` it so it can float on top of our wrapper.
+Then as mentioned, we `position: absolute` it so it can float on top of our wrapper.
-And add a border to make it visual appealing.
+And add a border to make it visually appealing.
 Then we make it round by doing: `border-radius: 100%`.
-And we make it completely invisible by setting `opacity: 0` and added an animation on the opacity to make it fade-in.
+And we make it completely invisible by setting `opacity: 0` and adding animation on the opacity to make it fade in.

 ```css
 .magnify-wrapper:hover #large-img,